Stuycs-K/final-project-8-fangv-tanj/WORKLOG.md

 -moved movement from the Board class to the Piece class and its subclasses so Board doesn't do everything

 -Pawn and King doesn't go through pieces

+6/6/23
+- removed reset button and made it a keypress

+- pawn promotion (only queen for now)

+-added sound when moving pawn